 Will train services be affected?

 To allow us to work on the track and overhead lines safely, there will be some disruption to services on selected weekends and bank holidays.
-We plan to complete the more complex works over the Christmas period in 2021, 2022 and 2023 to minimise disruption where possible.
+We plan to complete the more complex works over the Christmas periods in 2021, 2022 and 2023 to minimise disruption where possible to passengers.

 Contact us about our investment programme